 Wadley is a very small city located in the state of Georgia.
 With a population of 1,569 people and just one neighborhood, Wadley is the 279th largest community in Georgia.

-Wadley is a blue-collar town, with 44.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wadley, you'll notice that it is more blue-collar than most other communities in America.
+44.35% of Wadley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wadley is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Wadley who work in healthcare suport services (11.13%), office and administrative support (8.84%), and sales jobs (6.22%).

 The per capita income in Wadley in 2022 was $19,707, which is low income relative to Georgia and the nation.
 This equates to an annual income of $78,828 for a family of four.
 However, Wadley contains both very wealthy and poor people as well.